 This tool lets you change settings in Windows with a simple interface.

-- Open the Local Group Policy Editor by pressing
+Step 1: Open Local Group Policy Editor

 Computer Configuration → Administrative Templates → Windows Components → Microsoft Defender Antivirus → Scan

-- Select the Scan folder on the left, then double-click “Specify the maximum percentage of CPU utilization during a scan” on the right.
+Select the Scan folder on the left.
+Then double-click “Specify the maximum percentage of CPU utilization during a scan” on the right.

-- Choose Enabled, then enter the CPU percentage you want (0 to 100).
+Choose Enabled.
+Then enter the CPU percentage you want (0 to 100).

-- Click Apply and OK.
+Click Apply and OK.

-- Restart your computer to make the changes take effect.
+Restart to make the changes take effect.

 3. Using Windows Registry Editor (If Group Policy Editor is not available)